nuzcraft/vim-jam-3/README.md

 - [x] touching lava restarts the scene
 - [x] add dead earth to 2nd tile set
 - [x] add dead earth to test map
-- [ ] add mechanic to put on the ring
+- [x] add mechanic to put on the ring
-- [ ] make it so the ring adds a funky shaker to the screen
+- [ ] make it so the ring adds a funky shader to the screen
 - [ ] make it so putting on the ring adds or removes collisiosn and blocks
 - [ ] make it so putting on the ring changes the player sprite